Discretization of the Ergodic Functional Central Limit Theorem: Abstract

-{ This paper studies the convergence of empirical measures of a stochastic approximation toward the invariant distribution of a Feller process.
-In particular, we provide a general and abstract approach to establish Central Limit Theorems (CLT) with given rate .
-Moreover, considering weighted empirical measures of a weak order two stochastic approximation, we show its second order convergence while the CLT for standard empirical measures has order one.
-We also propose various applications: First order CLT for the approximation of Markov Brownian diffusion stationary regimes with Euler scheme (where we recover existing results from literature) and second order CLT for the approximation of Brownian diffusion stationary regimes using Talay \cite{Talay_1990} scheme of weak order two. }
+In this paper, we study the discretization of the ergodic Functional Central Limit Theorem (CLT) established by Bhattacharya (see \cite{Bhattacharya_1982}) which states the following: Given a stationary and ergodic Markov process $(X_t)_{t \geqslant 0}$ with unique invariant measure $\nu$ and infinitesimal generator $A$, then, for every smooth enough function $f$, $(n^{1/2} \frac{1}{n}\int_0^{nt} Af(X_s)ds)_{t \geqslant 0}$ converges in distribution towards the distribution of the process $(\sqrt{-2 \langle f, Af \rangle_{\nu}} W_{t})_{t \geqslant 0}$ with $(W_{t})_{t \geqslant 0}$ a Wiener process.
+In particular, we consider the marginal distribution at fixed $t=1$, and we show that when $\int_0^{n} Af(X_s)ds$ is replaced by a well chosen discretization of the time integral with order $q$ ($e.g.$ Riemann discretization in the case $q=1$), then the CLT still holds but with rate $n^{q/(2q+1)}$ instead of $n^{1/2}$.
+Moreover, our results remain valid when $(X_t)_{t \geqslant 0}$ is replaced by a $q$-weak order approximation (not necessarily stationary).
+This paper presents both the discretization method of order $q$ for the time integral and the $q$-order ergodic CLT we derive from them.
+We finally propose applications concerning the first order CLT for the approximation of Markov Brownian diffusion stationary regimes with Euler scheme (where we recover existing results from the literature) and the second order CLT for the approximation of Brownian diffusion stationary regimes using Talay's scheme \cite{Talay_1990} of weak order two.\\

 {\bf Keywords :} Ergodic theory, Markov processes, Invariant measures, Central Limit Theorem, Stochastic approximation. \\ {\bf AMS MSC 2010:} 60G10, 47A35, 60F05, 60J25, 60J35, 65C20.